 Can a breakup cause panic attacks or anxiety?

 It's emotionally taxing to deal with a breakup.
-You may experience a variety of feelings during this time, including depression, anxiety, anger, grief, and more.
-Having anxiety after a breakup is natural – call it “breakup anxiety”.
+It is normal to feel anxiety after breakup.
+You may experience a variety of feelings during this time, including depression, anger, grief, and more.
+Having nervous thoughts after a breakup is natural – call it “break up anxiety”.

 If you're having these kinds of attacks, it's crucial to seek the help of a mental health professional to get to the bottom of your feelings.
 Breakup anxiety is normal, but if it's causing you difficulty functioning, don't hesitate to reach out to someone who cares and can support you through it, like a therapist or counselor.